-Doing the necessary work to keep your home’s energy efficiency levels high is a given.
+Doing the necessary work to keep your home’s energy efficiency levels high is a no brainer.
 When you ensure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
 Air leaks around your home are one of many ways your home may be losing efficiency.

 Inside your home

-First, you’ll want to inspect your windows and doors.
+First, you’ll want to check your windows and doors.
 If they rattle or you can see light coming in between the door and the frame, they’re leaking and probably wasting energy and money, as well.
 Seal them with caulk or weather-stripping to eliminate the leak.

 Next, search your home for cracks and gaps in the following areas: